-With that, we officially hard-launched our 60-day emergency assessment program in January; its goals expressed in the last three tenets of our five-step process: Respond, Rescue, Assess, Stabilize, and Place.
+With that, we officially hard-launched our 60-day emergency assessment program; its goals expressed in the last three tenets of our five-step process: Respond, Rescue, Assess, Stabilize, and Place.
 Considering that most victims who leave the life return to it within several days, the 60-day period after a victim leaves is arguably the most critical period in determining if she or he is likely to remain on the healing journey and exit the life.
 Below is an overview of the process and services provided in the Rescue Houston emergency assessment program:

 While assessment informally begins the moment a survivor calls the hotline, our formal emergency assessment process, data collection, and resulting services are the “game-changing” pieces of our streamlined exit program.
 Once a survivor’s security is provided for by a partner shelter or other housing provider, the outstanding physiological needs are addressed—food, water, and sleep.
 Within 24-36 hours of placement, we invite a survivor to journey with us in our program, encouraging her or him prioritize healing for the next 60 days.